amaurylekens/SDC_Segnet/README.md

 The algorithm used is an encoder-decoder neuron network.
 The input of the network is an rgb image and the output is an image where each pixel is assigned to a class.

 The encoder is composed of several layers of convolutions, normalizations and pooling.
-The decoder has an inverse architecture and the pooling layers are replaced by oversampling layers.
+The decoder has an inverse architecture and the pooling layers are replaced by upsampling layers.

+The goal is to use this architecture in combination with a CNN to predict the direction of the car in the Udacity simulator.

 ### Labelization